The coronavirus vaccine

 Germany has been administering the BioNTech/Pfizer vaccine since its approval on December 27, 2020.
 Since then, several other vaccines have been and are being approved.
 After initially prioritizing vaccination by risk groups, Germany has now offered every adult the opportunity to get vaccinated.

-STIKO now recommends that all adults get a booster shot 3 months after the second vaccination.
+STIKO now recommends booster shots after the second vaccination.
 Risk groups should continue to be given priority.
-Children are also increasingly being included in the STIKO's vaccination recommendations.Â
+Children are also increasingly being included in the STIKO's vaccination recommendations.

 Furthermore, the EU Commission declared at the end of December 2021 that vaccination certificates will only be valid in the EU for nine months if not followed by a booster shot.
 This regulation will come into force on February 1, 2022 if not vetoed by any of the EU member states.